adammurdoch/build-builder/README.md

 The `--header-files` option specifies the number of header files per project.
 Default is 3.

+The `--boost` option specifies that the source files include references to the boost libraries.
+Default is false.

 ### Swift specific options

 The `--swift-pm` option uses Swift package manager source conventions, and also generates a Swift PM build file.